 A 27-year-old woman with a diagnosis of PRS and a history of bruxism and episodic migraine without aura, controlled with ibuprofen, referred stabbing and paroxysmal pain of 7 years of evolution.
 Pain was in the left temporal and maxillary region, lasting from seconds to 1 minute, moderate intensity and some episodes associated with homolateral temporal and masseter muscle spasm.
 Frequency of 5 times a day.
-She referred another sharp and severe left eye pain, lasting 2 hours with ipsilateral congestion and rhinorrhea lasting 24 hours, up to 2 crises in a day and 10 crises per month, with response to indomethacin.
-Physical examination revealed left facial hemiatrophy and homolateral temporal and masseter muscle spasm and preserved sensitivity in the trigeminal territory.
-Brain magnetic resonance imaging (MRI): isolated nonspecific punctiform images.
+She referred another sharp and severe left eye pain, lasting 2 hours with ipsilateral congestion and rhinorrhea lasting 24 hours, up to 2 crises per day and 10 crises per month, with response to indomethacin.

+Physical examination revealed left facial hemiatrophy, episodic homolateral temporal and masseter muscle spasm and preserved sensitivity in the trigeminal territory.

+Brain magnetic resonance imaging (MRI): isolated nonspecific white matter punctiform lesions.
 Magnetic resonance angiography of intracranial arteries was normal.
-Magnetic resonance neurography of the cranial nerves showed hypertrophy of the left muscles of mastication, volume asymmetry of the masseter muscles with less volume on the left side, decreased volume of the submandibular gland and decreased thickness of the soft tissues.
-Left hemifacial: thinning of the hemifacial and hemicranial bone structures as well as of the left soft tissues was observed.
-The cranial nerves evaluated present normal caliber, course and signal.
+Magnetic resonance neurography of the cranial nerves showed hypertrophy of the left muscles of mastication, except for left masseter which was smaller on the left side., decreased volume of the submandibular gland and decreased thickness of the soft tissues.
+Thinning of the hemifacial and hemicranial bone structures as well as of the left soft tissues was observed.

+Cranial nerves presented normal caliber, course and signal.
 Temporomandibular joint (TMJ) MRI: dysfunction of both TMJs.
-Electromyogram of the left masseter and temporal muscles: when presenting the masticatory spasm, contraction of the temporal muscle was observed, follow sequentially by the masseter before ending.
-Gabapentin treatment was performed without improvement.
-Treatment with botulinum toxin, under EMG guidance of the left masseter and temporal muscles, was indicated with 80% improvement in pain and spasm.
+Electromyogram of the left masseter and temporal muscles: when presenting the masticatory spasm, contraction of the temporal muscle was observed, followed sequentially by the masseter before ending.

+Gabapentin treatment was started without improvement.
+Treatment with botulinum toxin, under EMG guidance of the left masseter and temporal muscles was started with 80% improvement in pain and spasm.